openshift/enhancements/enhancements/storage/csi-migration.md

 * The *defaultstorageclasscontroller* from CSO will be completely removed and we will not create any new in-tree SCs.
   * SCs that were previously created by this controller will not be owned by any operator and may very well be deleted by the user.
+* CSO will now monitor storage classes
+  * This operator will now produce metric about default storage class count in the cluster.
+  * Also it will add a PrometheusRule that will create an alert if there is more than one default storage class configured asking users to make amendments.
 * A new special-purpose controller will be added to the CSI Driver Operator.
   * This controller will make sure that a CSI SC always exists.
   * And it will set that SC as the default one when appropriate.